cmakride/sp-website/README.md

-## This is a website built for a client who is in the field of spiritual healing.
+## This is a mobile responsive website built for a client in the field of spiritual healing.
 Link to the site [here](https://lustrous-pegasus-72972c.netlify.app/).

 ## Technologies used